cliquot22/lensIQ/README.md

 # Theia Technologies lens IQ(TM)
 [Theia Technologies](https://www.theiatech.com) offers a [MCR600 motor control board](https://www.theiatech.com/lenses/accessories/mcr/) for interfacing with Theia's motorized lenses.
 This board controls focus, zoom, iris, and IRC filter motors.
-It can be connected to a host comptuer by USB, UART, or I2C connection.
+It can be connected to a host computer by USB, UART, or I2C connection.
 This lensIQ module allows the user to easily convert from engineering units (meters, degrees) to motor steps applicable to Theia's motorized lenses.
-For sending these motor steps to the contorl board via the virtual com port, install the additional package TheiaMCR ([TheiaMCR on Github](https://github.com/cliquot22/TheiaMCR))
+For sending these motor steps to the control board via the virtual com port, install the additional package TheiaMCR ([TheiaMCR on Github](https://github.com/cliquot22/TheiaMCR))

 # Features
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="20" height="20"/> Engineering units can be converted to motor steps and vice versa.
 The calculations use the design data for the lens but it is possible to load a specific lens calibration data file as well.
 Some conversion examples are: